-The University validates our MA programme.
+The University validates our one year non-PhD programme awarding students who successfully meet the University’s criteria the degree of Master of Arts.
 Its growing reputation is reflected by high rankings in each of the UK’s major university league tables, scoring particularly highly for student satisfaction and employability.
 The University is proud of its reputation as a centre for excellence in teaching and research, and of the support and positive feedback that it receives from its students.

 Open Society Foundations

 The Open Society Foundations help to support GSSR.
 Since 1979 George Soros has pursued through his foundations his ambition of establishing open societies in place of authoritarian forms of government.
 “Open society is based on the recognition that our understanding of the world is inherently imperfect.”

 The Max Planck Partner Group for the Sociology of Economic Life is a joint project of IFiS PAN in Warsaw and the Max Planck Institute for the Study of Societies (MPIfG) in Cologne.
 The project started in April 2017.
 Led by the Institute’s Marcin Serafin, IFiS colleagues in the Partner Group explores the cultural, social and political dimensions of contemporary economies.

 The Psychology Section of the Polish Academy of Sciences was originally established in 1980 upon the initiative of Professor Janusz Reykowski.
 On July 4th 1989, following a decree of the Polish Academy of Sciences, it was reconstituted as the Institute of Psychology.